maxant/kafka-data-consistency/mf/README.md

 - ability to change a config in the draft, which recalcs discounts and price
 - create create pdf
 - accept offer => event to billing
+- components diff for warning user after changing to a different product release
 - additional info - to hang stuff external to the contract onto components
 - billing publishes event to world to inform contract component that the contract is active?
 - add a structure rule to components, to ensure there is always a bottle or container in a milk product